 Can beach wrack located on the coast be used for our soil as an additive to fertilizers and also as part of a stabilizer to protect the dunes from destruction?

-Please follow us on LinkedIn.
 Please get in contact with Emma Ljungberg if you have questions about the project.